-U.S. airlines expect record crowds over Labor Day weekend
+US airlines expect record crowds over Labor Day weekend

-WASHINGTON (AP) — Airlines expect record crowds over the weeklong Labor Day period.
+WASHINGTON (AP) — Airlines expect record crowds over the week-long Labor Day period.

 The trade group Airlines for America forecast Tuesday that 17.5 million passengers will fly on U.S. carriers between Aug.
 28 and Sept.
 3. That’s 2.5 million passengers a day and a 4% increase over the same week last year.